Religious Education in Estonia

 Eesti

-The large framework for compulsory education is Estonia is regulated nationally, but the schools have still some freedom in developing their own profiles and syllabi.
-The compulsory school attendance is for the children aged 7-16, when children study at Basic school.
+The large framework for compulsory education in Estonia is regulated nationally, but schools still have some freedom to develop their profiles and syllabi.
+The compulsory school attendance is for children aged 7-16 when they study at a Basic school.
 After graduating from it, students can attend upper secondary school, a secondary vocational school, or enter a profession.
-Religious Education is an optional subject in Estonia and it must adhere to the national syllabus.
+Religious Education is an optional subject in Estonia and must adhere to the national syllabus.

-The majority of Estonian schools are public with only few private schools.
-There are eleven private Christian schools which have formed the Union of Estonian Christian Private to develop education in Estonia based on Christian values (http://www.kristlik.edu.ee/eng/).
+The majority of Estonian schools are public, with only a few private schools.
+Twelve private Christian schools have formed the Union of Estonian Christian Private Schools to develop education in Estonia based on Christian values (http://www.kristlik.edu.ee/eng/).

-In Estonian legislation a distinction is made between the confessional subject ‘usuõpetus’ taught only in private schools, and non-confessional subject ‘usundiõpetus’ about world religions, taught in municipal and state general education schools both at basic and upper secondary school levels as an optional subject.
-Although there is a syllabus of RE in the national curricula, the schools are not obliged to introduce this subject.
+In Estonian legislation, a distinction is made between the confessional subject ‘usuõpetus’ taught only in private schools, and the non-confessional subject ‘usundiõpetus’ about world religions, taught in municipal and state general education schools both at basic and upper secondary school levels as an optional subject.
+Although there is an RE syllabus in the national curriculum, schools are not obliged to introduce this subject.
 Only exceptional basic schools have RE in their curriculum, although several upper secondary schools have it as one of many electives.

 Non-confessional RE is based on the principles of freedom of religion and thought.
-It covers different religions and religious movements; teaches the students to understand how religion and worldview is expressed in culture, in the lives of individuals and in society; and discusses existential issues.
+It covers different religions and religious movements; teaches the students to understand how religion and worldview are expressed in culture, in the lives of individuals, and in society; and discusses existential issues.
 There are three courses described for basic school and two courses for upper secondary level in the national curricula.

 The main objectives of RE in Estonia:

-- to provide knowledge about different religions as a means towards religious literacy and understanding cultural heritage;
+- to provide knowledge about different religions as a means of religious literacy and understanding cultural heritage;

 - to develop an open identity and readiness to dialogue across different religious and non-religious beliefs;